Nonadiabatic corrections to electric quadrupole transition rates in H$_2$: Introduction

 Most of the calculations of molecular properties are performed in the Born-Oppenheimer (BO) approximation.
 When higher precision is needed, e.g., for accurately measured transition energies in H$_2$ \cite{Holsch:19, Beyer:19,Cozijn:23, Stankiewicz:25}, one includes adiabatic and nonadiabatic corrections.
 These corrections can be calculated systematically within the so-called nonadiabatic perturbation theory (NAPT)~\cite{nonad1,nonad2}.
 Using NAPT, one can calculate not only corrections to rovibrational energies, but also to many other physical properties \cite{magmol}, like the nuclear magnetic shielding.
 This allowed for the most accurate determination of deuteron and triton magnetic moments~\cite{triton2015}.

 In this work, we derive a formula for the leading nonadiabatic correction to rates of electric quadrupole transitions in H$_2$.
 This nonadiabatic correction can be represented in terms of a single function $D^{(1)}(R),$ which can be added to the BO quadrupole moment function $D^{(0)}(R)$, calculated by Wolniewicz in Ref.~\cite{Wolniewicz98}, recalculated by Komasa \cite{komasam1} using ECG functions, and significantly improved here using an enhanced version of H2SOLV code \cite{h2solv}, which employs the Kołos-Wolniewicz (KW) functions.
-Apart from many applications in astrophysics, these accurate rates can be used in the primary thermometry for temperatures as low as 10 K \cite{Stankiewicz:25, shuiminghu24, shuiminghu25}.
+Apart from many applications in astrophysics, these accurate rates can be used in the primary thermometry for temperatures as low as 10 K \cite{Stankiewicz:25, shuiminghu24, shuiminghu25,Lisak:25}.
+In particular Authors of Ref. \cite{shuiminghu25} propose to measure the ratio of two transition rates from the same vibrational band to achieve higher accuracy for temperature due to cancellation of experimental and theoretical uncertainties.
+Hydrogen molecule is the best for this purpose, because transition rates can be calculated very accurately from first principles, and this work is the first step toward this accurate termometry.